bot-app/trading/docs/backtesting.md

     To achieve reproducible results, best generate a pairlist via the [`test-pairlist`](utils.md#test-pairlist) command and use that as static pairlist.

 !!!
 Note
-    By default, Freqtrade will export backtesting results to `user_data/backtest_results`.
+    By default, Trading will export backtesting results to `user_data/backtest_results`.
     The exported trades can be used for [further analysis](#further-backtest-result-analysis) or can be used by the [plotting sub-command](plotting.md#plot-price-and-indicators) (`trading plot-dataframe`) in the scripts directory.